Boneato/boneato/architecture.md

 This Component is a database model which stores all location data.

--   Location data is stored as follows: - Location Item id - A unique and non-null id for every location that has been reported by the users - Location Name - Name of the store that has been reported - Address in the Google Places library’s standard - The detailed address for the store, also it has to be in the Google Places library’s standard - Geocoding - For displaying in the map - Latitude coordinates - Longitude coordinates
+-   Location data is stored as follows:
+    -   Location Item id - A unique and non-null id for every location that has been reported by the users
+    -   Location Name - Name of the store that has been reported
+    -   Address in the Google Places library’s standard - The detailed address for the store, also it has to be in the Google Places library’s standard
-    <<<<<<< HEAD
--   # Only the **LocationsController** communicate with the model.
-It communicates the following: - The **LocationsController** can get relevant location information from **LocationModel** according to the given Location Item id. - The **LocationsController** can import new location data into **LocationModel** - Vote ID - a unique id for each vote with a suffix 'U' indicating upvote and 'D' indicating downvote. - User ID - underneath the Vote ID is the user's id of who created the vote.
+    -   Geocoding - For displaying in the map
+        -   Latitude coordinates
+        -   Longitude coordinates
--   The LocationsController communicate with the model.
+-   The **LocationsController** communicate with the model.
 It communicates the following:
-    -   The LocationsController can get relevant location information from LocationModel according to the given Location Item id.
+    -   The **LocationsController** can get relevant location information from LocationModel according to the given Location Item id.
-    -   The LocationsController can import new location data into LocationModel
+    -   The **LocationsController** can import new location data into **LocationModel**
     -   Vote ID - a unique id for each vote with a suffix 'U' indicating upvote and 'D' indicating downvote.
         -   User ID - underneath the Vote ID is the user's id of who created the vote.
--   The VotingController will also communicate with the LocationsModel to validate whether a user can vote or downvote a location.
+-   The **VotingController** will also communicate with the **LocationsModel** to validate whether a user can vote or downvote a location.
-    > > > > > > > 23ccf60fedba70f44c3f358d9a06326c9a00aa04

 # Views